About Greater Osceola

 Osceola County’s newest community, founded in 2001, Harmony, is an environmentally conscious community featuring ENERGY STAR® energy efficient homes and 7,700 acres of designated open space.
 Harmony has been recognized in publications and by environmental groups for its design and stewardship of the pristine wetlands that surround the community.

 Encompassing 1,500 acres southwest of The Walt Disney World Resort — ChampionsGate® welcomes visitors off its Interstate 4 exit.
-With 36 holes of championship golf designed by international golf champion Greg Norman, ChampionsGate® is like no other golf resort in the world.
+With two championship 18-hole golf courses designed by accomplished architect and international golf champion Greg Norman, ChampionsGate® is like no other golf resort in the world.
 David Leadbetter has chosen ChampionsGate® to be its World Headquarters for the The Leadbetter Golf Academy.

 Reunion is a resort neighborhood and master-planned community, and is situated on 2,226 acres and is a planned Developments of Regional Impact.